luke3359767/englishisp/ISP/ISP/src/pages/Aestheticism Literature/index.md

 ## Oscar Wilde

 My all three texts are all written by Oscar Wilde.
-He is one of the most popular playwrights in London in the early 1890s.
+He was one of the most popular playwrights in London in the early 1890s.
 He is also the most famous aesthete becuase of his well known novel and scripts.